-When database complexity grows, tabs may start cluttering the screen.
-Of course you can hide some irrelevant tabs for certain roles - such as tabs representing various reference tables: list of statuses, countries and cities and so on, regular users have no direct access to, yet, being a database administrator you may still need to have direct access to these tabs for maintenance purposes.
+As the complexity of your database grows, the number of tabs may start cluttering the screen.
+While you can hide some irrelevant tabs for certain roles, such as tabs representing various reference tables like lists of statuses, countries, cities, and so on, which regular users don’t directly access, as a database administrator, you may still need to have direct access to these tabs for maintenance purposes.
 This dilemma can be solved with Workspaces.

-The Workspaces can be used to slice large collection of tabs into several smaller sets covering different aspects of database usage.
-The current workspace can be easily switched via dropdown box located at the top-right corner of the page, and, of course you still have the access to all tables on a single screen if you want to.
+Workspaces can be used to divide a large collection of tabs into several smaller sets that cover different aspects of database usage.
+You can easily switch between the current workspaces via a dropdown box located at the top-right corner of the page, and, of course, you still have access to all tables on a single screen if you want to.

-When the workspace is chosen, its name is displayed in the top right corner and tables included to this workspace are shown on the screen.
-Also a workspace logo can be displayed instead of the database logo.
+When a workspace is chosen, its name is displayed in the top right corner, and the tables included in this workspace are shown on the screen.
+Additionally, a workspace logo can be displayed instead of the database logo.

-When the workspaces are added, you can adjust the user access.
+Once the workspaces are added, you can adjust user access.

-To restrict available workspaces by role, click on the
+To restrict available workspaces by role, click the

 Workspaces Access button.
-Also there is the ability to hide "All Tables" option from workspaces dropdown.
-In that case, system will automatically redirect end-users to the first available workspace.
+There is also the ability to hide the "All Tables" option from the workspaces dropdown.
+In that case, the system will automatically redirect end-users to the first available workspace.

-Workspaces respect access rights defined for a table - if the table is inaccessible for a certain role, it is not displayed even if it is assigned to a workspace; workspaces containing no accessible tables are not listed in the dropdown.
+Workspaces respect access rights defined for a table.
+If a table is inaccessible for a certain role, it will not be displayed even if it is assigned to a workspace.
+Workspaces containing no accessible tables are not listed in the dropdown.